Facebook Pixel Guide - Fixing Common Errors

 In contrast, if you are running Dynamic Ads then this is an important message, meaning that you have provided the incorrect product IDs in your feed.

-If the product Content IDs in your feed don't match the one identified by the Facebook Pixel ID, then you’ll need to fix how you create the Content IDs in a feed marketing tool - such as WakeupData 🙋♀️
+If the product Content IDs in your feed don't match the one identified by the Facebook Pixel ID, then you’ll need to fix how you create the Content IDs in your feed marketing tool, such as WakeupData 🙋♀️

-By using our software, you should be able to extract the correct Product IDs from your ecommerce platform.
+By using our software, you should be able to extract the correct Product IDs from your eCommerce platform.
+Check the interview with one of our customers about how offering feed management helped with delivering the right data for Google & Facebook.

 Error 7: 'Error due to Lack of Traffic'